 1. AIR Forum registration, including pre/post-conference education opportunities

 - Prepaid AIR Forum registration

-- One hotel night provided in the conference hotel
+- One hotel night provided in the conference hotel (when held in-person)

 2. Registration for one qualifying online course.